devkitPro/gba-examples/cmake_vscode/README.md

 ## To build from Visual Studio Code

-* Install the CMake extension ("CMake Tools" by "vector-of-bool") if you haven't yet.
+* Must: Install the "C/C++ extension" by Microsoft.
-* If you want intellisense install the ""
+* Recommended: If you want intellisense functionality install the "C++ intellisense" extension by austin.
+* Must: Install the "CMake Tools" extension by vector-of-bool.
+* Restart / Reload Visual Studio Code if you have installed extensions.
+* Open this examples folder using "Open folder...".
 * Choose "Unspecified" as your active CMake kit if asked.
 It then should be autodetected correctly.
 * Make sure `.vscode/c_cpp_properties.json` contains the proper paths to your DevKitPro installation!
 * Make sure `.vscode/launch.json` points to a proper emulator on your system and your .gba executable!
 * Make sure `.vscode/tasks.json` points your .gba executable!
 (This seems a bit redundant, because CMake can build the binary just fine without it, but it is necessary for compiling on F5 to work.
-Currently the CMake extension build upon launch, but only the .elf will be generated!
-If this has been fixed or there's an easier way to do this, I'd love to hear it)
+Currently the CMake extension builds upon launch, but only the .elf will be generated!
+If here's an easier way to do this, I'd love to hear it).
-* You should be able to build using F7 and build + run using F5.
+* You should be able to build now using F7 and build + run using F5.

 # GBA CMake files